-Women who are left behind
+Women who are left behind Casteism

 Using the lens of structural determinants tells us that women who face homelessness are more vulnerable to sexual assault and gender based violence (GBV).
-Those who experience GBV may experience depression, anxiety, stigma, shame and are at an increased risk for mental health conditions.
-14 However, looking along the fault lines of caste, gender and ability, we see that more often than not, trans women, dalit women, adivasi women, sex workers and women with disabilities are not included in the definition of 'women'.
+Those who experience GBV may experience depression, anxiety, stigma, shame and are at an increased risk for mental health conditions.14 However. looking along the fault lines of caste, gender and ability, we see that more often than not, trans women, dalit women, adivasi women, sex workers and women with disabilities are not cycle of social discrimination and exploitation is profoundly linked to poverty.16 Unless we use a structural lens, our systems and policies will also miss structural exclusion from social safety nets.